 - Stir in the spices.

 - Add ½ cup of the coconut milk to the pan and continue cooking until it has started to evaporate.

 - Preheat the oven to 350°F.

-- In a medium size bowl make the crust by mixing together the almond flour, eggs, Parmesan cheese, and remaining butter and coconut milk.
+- In a medium size bowl make the crust by following the recipe for the almond flour pie crust, adding 1 additional egg and the Parmesan cheese if desired.
 You may have to add slightly more milk or more flour, depending on the dryness of your almond flour.
 It should be somewhat thick but spreadable.

-- Transfer the chicken mixture to one large oven safe pan or two pie pans or 8x8 dishes.
+- Transfer the chicken mixture to one large oven safe dish or two pie pans or 8x8 dishes.

 - Carefully spread the crust mixture over the chicken filling.

 - Bake in the oven 15-20 minutes or until the crust has started to harden.

 Do you like chicken pot pie?
 Let me know below!